 It’s exceptionally interesting and fun to get a firsthand perspective as to what goes on during a game or practice or even off the playing venue.
 The things you don’t see or hear will give you a whole new take on sports.

-A Hollywood motion picture based on both books is presently in the works and hopes to be completed sometime in 2018.
+A Hollywood motion picture based on both books is presently in the works.

 H. Max Hiller’s first taste of New Orleans was as a cook on Bourbon Street at the age of seventeen.
 His resume includes many of New Orleans’ iconic dining and music destinations.
 These jobs have provided a lifetime of characters and anecdotes to add depth to the Detective Cooter ‘Cadillac’ Holland series.
 The author now divides his passions between writing at his home overlooking the Mississippi River and as a chef aboard a boat traveling America’s inland waterways.

 Beth M. Howard is the author of Making Piece: A Memoir of Love, Loss, and Pie and Ms. American Pie: Buttery Good Pie Recipes and Bold Tales from the American Gothic House.
 Hausfrau Honeymoon: Love, Language, and Other Misadventures in Germany is her third book.
 She blogs at The World Needs More Pie and her radio commentaries can be heard on Tri States Public Radio.
 She has written for The New York Times, Real Simple, Country Living, among other publications.
 From 2010 to 2014, she lived in the iconic American Gothic House where she ran the Pitchfork Pie Stand.
 She has given a TEDx talk about her story, which has also been featured on NPR, CNN’s Anderson Cooper 360, CBS This Morning, and more.
 Her websites are www.bethmhoward.com and www.theworldneedsmorepie.com.